ForEvolve/forevolve.github.io/_posts/en/2017-09-28-design-patterns-web-api-service-and-repository-part-11.md

     </section>
 </aside>

-Another point before jumping into the code: while using dependency injection help us decouple our system by moving the system composition responsibility outside of individual components, it also creates that new centralized "integration machine" that combines the units (at the composition root).
+Another point before jumping into the code: while using dependency injection help us decouple our units, by moving the system composition responsibility outside of individual components, it also creates that centralized "sewing machine" that combines the units (at the composition root).

 To increase the quality of our software, that composition must also be tested.
 We can see this as another significant role of integration testing.